eegli/tinyparse/readme.md

 import { createParser } from '@eegli/tinyparse';
 import assert from 'node:assert/strict';

-const { parse } = createParser(
+const { parse } = createParser({
-  {
   hasGithubProfile: false,
   hasGithubPlus: true,
   followerCount: 0,
-  },
-  { options: { followerCount: { shortFlag: '-fc' } } }
-);
+  birthYear: '',
+});
 const parsed = await parse([
   '--hasGithubProfile',
   '--hasGithubPlus',
-  '-fc',
+  '--followerCount',
   '10',
+  '--birthYear',
+  '2018',
 ]);
 assert.deepStrictEqual(parsed, {
   hasGithubPlus: true,
   hasGithubProfile: true,
   followerCount: 10,
+  birthYear: '2018',
 });
 ```

 Notice how:

-1. Since `hasGithubPlus` was already true, the boolean flag did not change that.
+- Since `hasGithubPlus` was already true, the boolean flag did not change that.
 Such a default configuration does not make much sense.
-2. Strings that are valid numbers are automagically converted to a number (see `--followerCount` / `-fc`).
+- If the _expected value_ for a flag is a number, tinyparse will try to parse it accordingly (see `--followerCount`).
 This only applies if the object to be parsed is an array of strings.
+- Altough we could parse the value for `--birthYear` to a number (`2018`), it is kept as a string since that is what's expected with the given default value (`{ birthYear: '' }`)

 ### Good to know when parsing strings